Locate Address:

 You can support me and other transplant patients by getting screened to become a kidney donor with the NKR.
 The process is simple, and potential donors gain access to the NKR’s nationwide support network.

-Visit my National Kidney Registry (NKR) microsite to learn more about me and complete the questionnaire to sign up as a potential live donor.
+Visit my National Kidney Registry microsite to learn more about me and complete the questionnaire to sign up as a potential live donor.
 Please read and share my story.
 Your support could make a life-saving difference!

 The National Kidney Registry provides medical, psychological, financial support, privacy protections, post-donation care, and legal safeguards to ensure a safe and supportive kidney donation experience.